 Before this outer loop begins, the initial potential energy basin is identified by quenching (an energy minimization, see below) the initial state and storing the resulting coordinates for reference.

 Inside the inner loop, dynamics is run continuously according to whatever integrator has been specified by the user, stopping every t_event steps to check if a transition event has occurred.
 This check is performed by quenching the system and comparing the resulting atom coordinates to the coordinates from the previous basin.

-A quench is an energy minimization and is performed by whichever algorithm has been defined by the min and min_style keywords or their default values.
+A quench is an energy minimization and is performed by whichever algorithm has been defined by the min_style command; its default is the CG minimizer.
+The tolerances and limits for each quench can be set by the min keyword.
 Note that typically, you do not need to perform a highly-converged minimization to detect a transition event.

 A key aspect of the TAD method is setting the stopping criterion appropriately.
 If this criterion is too conservative, then many events must be generated before one is finally executed.
 Conversely, if this criterion is too aggressive, high-entropy high-barrier events will be over-sampled, while low-entropy low-barrier events will be under-sampled.
 If the lowest pre-exponential factor is known fairly accurately, then it can be used to estimate tmax, and the value of delta can be set to the desired confidence level e.g. delta = 0.05 corresponds to 95% confidence.
 However, for systems where the dynamics are not well characterized (the most common case), it will be necessary to experiment with the values of delta and tmax to get a good trade-off between accuracy and performance.

 A second key aspect is the choice of t_hi.
 A larger value greatly increases the rate at which new events are generated.
 However, too large a value introduces errors due to anharmonicity (not accounted for within hTST).
 Once again, for any given system, experimentation is necessary to determine the best value of t_hi.